Luke0094/A-Better-Way-Through-Internet/README.md

 Chromium: [https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)

 Firefox: [https://addons.mozilla.org/en-US/firefox/addon/tampermonkey](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey)

+*This step will will allow you to install custom script to your browser.*

 2.5) Same as before click the black/gray icon in your extension bar (make sure it is visible), click "Control panel" and go to "Utility", click "Import" and add the attachment below (tampermonkey-backup...).